pilargmarch/multiomics2.0/README.md

 ![Charting a multi-omic universe.
 Image credits: Isabel Romero Calvo/EMBL.](reports/cover.jpg)
 <sup>[Charting a multi-omic universe.
 Image credits: Isabel Romero Calvo/EMBL.](https://www.embl.org/news/science/charting-a-multi-omic-universe/)</sup>

 This is the repository for my Master's Final Thesis.
+First, RNA-Seq, miRNA-Seq, methylation and proteomics data was selected and downloaded from TCGA.
+After the data was processed and tested for differential expression, regulatory associations between these omics were retrieved from various databases.
+Finally, relevant features, associations and gene expression were all put into different methods to try to come up with a regulatory model for gene expression in breast cancer.

 ## :dna: [Data](data/)
 RNA-Seq, miRNA-Seq, methylation and proteomics data used in this project, both as raw and cooked.